Home > HVAC > Industrial HVAC Installation: A Complete Guide

 Meeting these energy efficiency standards is a win-win.
 Your facility reduces its environmental footprint while you benefit from significant long-term savings on utility bills.
 A modern, compliant system uses less power to deliver the same (or better) performance, making it a smart financial decision that also supports sustainability goals.

-Adhering to Electrical and Refrigeration Codes
+Understanding Electrical and Refrigeration Codes

 The electrical and refrigeration components of your industrial HVAC system are governed by their own strict sets of codes.
 The National Electrical Code (NEC), for example, outlines the requirements for safe electrical wiring and connections, which is crucial for preventing fire hazards and ensuring system reliability.
 Similarly, specific regulations apply to the handling and use of refrigerants to prevent leaks and protect the environment.